hmc-sysadmin/labs/ntp_nfs.md

 ### Enabling NTP

-The class server is already running NTP.
-Your goal is to use NTP to sync your system clock to the server’s clock.
+The class server (`crispy.sys.cs.hmc.edu`) is already running NTP.
+Your goal is to use NTP to sync *your* system's clock to the server’s clock.

 You want to tell your computer to query NFS server for NTP synchronization.
 To do this, open the /etc/ntp.conf file and add a line